Eslam-Mohammad/dalel/README.md

-# dalel
+# Dalel

 My Second Flutter project.

-## Getting Started

-New Things I will cover in this project:
+## New Things I will cover in this project:
 - Clean Architecture
 - Firebase Services
 - splash screen